But what does ‘Fit and Proper’ really mean? What expectations are there when assessing a person’s fitness and propriety to perform their role?

 Next steps

 F&P assessment is fundamentally about equipping leaders to perform their role effectively and, importantly, are doing so in practice!
-After all, these are the people that set the tone and culture for the firm.
+After all, these are the people who set the tone and culture for the firm.

 "Culture is defined by the worst behaviour you tolerate"